tag1consulting/goose/README.md

  - verbosity: `GooseDefault::Verbose`
  - maximum requests per second: `GooseDefault::ThrottleRequests`
  - number of Workers to expect: `GooseDefault::ExpectWorkers`
+ - port to bind telnet Controller to: `GooseDefault::ControllerPort`
  - port to bind Manager to: `GooseDefault::ManagerBindPort`
  - port for Worker to connect to: `GooseDefault::ManagerPort`